sin3point14/danbooru-viewer/README.md

 ## Usage-

-Download the index.html from the Release Page and open it in your favourite browser
+Download the latest release- [index.html](https://github.com/sin3point14/danbooru-viewer/releases/download/v1.0/index.html) and open it in your favourite browser
 OR
 Go to https://sin3point14.github.io/danbooru-viewer/